 It’s now time to create a new installed package so click ‘New’, give it a name and click ‘Save’.

 Marketing Cloud has made some changes to their endpoint, in order for the Marketing Cloud connector in Einstein Analytics still to work we currently need to make sure we do not enable the new ‘Create with enhanced functionality (recommended)’ setting.
 So in the previous step uncheck the box under the description.

 Your installed package has now been created but we are not done.
 We need to add a component to the package.
 So with that click on ‘Add Component’, choose the ‘API Integration’ option and click ‘Next’.The next step is to grant access for the connector to different parts of Marketing Cloud.
-In this scenario we only really need the Data Extensions, so make sure you check the boxes for read and write – even though the connector won’t actually change the data extensions.
+In this scenario we only really need the List and Subscribers and Data Extensions, so make sure you check the boxes for read and write – even though the connector won’t actually change the data extensions.
 Hit ‘Save’ when the correct settings have been made.

 You will now see the different keys for this component which you need when setting up the Marketing Cloud connector in Einstein Analytics (yes, I’ve removed my keys in the screenshot).
 But note these details down, you will need them later.

 Okay, so there are two more things you would need to check before setting up the connector in Einstein Analytics.
 Firstly, you need to make sure that the user you will be using for the connector has ‘API user’ marked on their profile.
 Back in the ‘Account’ tab click on ‘Users’.

 Find the user you want to leverage for the connection and click on it.
 Make sure that ‘API User’ is defined as ‘Yes’ like the image below.

 The second thing to notice is which stack your Marketing Cloud instance is using.
 The easiest way to do this is by checking the URL and see the number that is following the s.
 In my case it’s s4.